 Community Leadership Diploma Program

 An innovative opportunity for people interested in developing their community leadership and organizing skills is now available!
-The Diploma in Community Leadership is designed for part-time students, with or without post-secondary degrees, who want to enhance their expertise in such areas as fundraising, recruiting and supervising volunteers, facilitating meetings, speaking in public, organizing events, and creating newsletters.
+The Diploma Program in Community Leadership is designed for part-time students, with or without post-secondary degrees, who want to enhance their expertise in such areas as fundraising, recruiting and supervising volunteers, facilitating meetings, speaking in public, organizing events, and creating newsletters.
 Students will combine academic inquiry and hands-on community outreach with intensive skill development.

-This Diploma program prepares individuals, who are either already experienced community workers or who are considering a career change, for entry-level supervisory positions such as volunteer coordinator, grant-writer, services advocate, public relations and marketing assistant, community organizer, and lobbyist.
+This Diploma Program prepares individuals, who are either already experienced community workers or who are considering a career change, for entry-level supervisory positions such as volunteer coordinator, grant-writer, services advocate, public relations and marketing assistant, community organizer, and lobbyist.
 Upon admission, credits earned are also transferable to UNH's Thompson School of Applied Science's Associate Degree program in Community Leadership and to other undergraduate programs.

-The Diploma program consists of a minimum of 24 credit hours of core and elective courses from the following list:
+The Diploma Program consists of a minimum of 24 credit hours of core and elective courses from the following list:

 CSL 402 Introduction to Non-Profit Organizations, 4 cr.

 CSL 403 Organizing and Supervising Volunteers, 4 cr.